mikeblum/scry.quest/README.md

 # 🔮 scry.quest 🔮

-Welcome, brave adventurer, to **scry.quest** - an AI-powered dungeon master that scrys the depths of Dungeons and Dungeons & Dragons ™️ lore!
+Welcome, brave adventurer, to **scry.quest** - an AI-powered dungeon master that scrys the depths of Dungeons and Dungeons & Dragons 5E ™️ lore!

 📖 This grimoire aids adventurers in their most perilous sessions, wielding the complete System Reference Document [SRD CC v5.2.1](https://media.dndbeyond.com/compendium-images/srd/5.2/SRD_CC_v5.2.1.pdf) as its spellbook. 📚✨

-## ⚡ What Magic Awaits ⚡
+## ❓ What Adventures Await? ❓

 🎲 **AI Dungeon Master**: Your digital companion draws upon vast repositories of D&D 5e knowledge
 🏰 **Complete SRD Integration**: Access to spells, monsters, classes, and rules at lightning speed
-🗡️ **Session Support**: Real-time assistance for both players and DMs during gameplay
-📊 **JSON-Powered Database**: Structured data for spells, creatures, and game mechanics
+🗡️ **Session Support**: Real-time assistance for both players and DMs during gameplay 📖 **Markdown Database**: SRD transmuted into Markdown for parsing by humans and constructs alike 📊 **JSON Database**: Structured data for spells, creatures, and game mechanics
-🧙‍♂️ **Go-Powered Backend**: Fast, reliable service worthy of the finest artificer
+🧙‍♂️ **Go-Powered Backend**: Fast, reliable pipeworks service worthy of the finest artificer

-*Like a cleric's prepared spells at dawn, everything you need is ready when adventure calls!*

 ## Contributing